devassistant/devassistant/docs/user_documentation.rst

 ---------------------------------

 You may wonder where DAPs are installed.
 The short answer is ``~/.devassistant``.
-However, the long answer is little bit more complicated.
+However, the long answer is a little bit more complicated.

 There are two variable defined in DevAssistant: ``DEVASSISTANT_HOME`` and ``DEVASSISTANT_PATH``.
 Be default, ``DEVASSISTANT_HOME`` is set to ``~/.devassistant`` and ``DEVASSISTANT_PATH`` contains